-The page below lists several independent Aboriginal and non- Aboriginal evaluation consultants and organisations that have been recommended to CBPATSISP as experienced and culturally responsive in conducting program and services evaluations with Aboriginal communities and organisations.
-These are as follows:
+The following independent Aboriginal and non-Aboriginal evaluation consultants and organisations have been recommended to CBPATSISP as experienced and culturally responsive in conducting program and services evaluations with Aboriginal communities and organisations.

 Healthcare Management Advisors (HMA)